The Smart Choice

 - Ladies are advised to wear dark pants or skirts with appropriate blouses and soft-soled dress shoes appropriate for standing and walking on concrete.
 Pumps or flats are recommended as high-heeled shoes may become uncomfortable.

 - Tennis shoes, sneakers, flip-flops, sandals, and other casual footwear should be avoided.

 - Persons whose attire is deemed to be inappropriate for the occasion of commencement may not be permitted to participate in the ceremony.

-Contact Wesley LeJeune, Commencement Committee Chair, at or before rehearsal to discuss questions or concerns about attire.
+Contact Wesley LeJeune, Commencement Committee Chair, to discuss questions or concerns about attire.

 - It is not permissible to “hold or reserve” seats for late arriving guests.
 Guests should try to arrive at the same time in order to sit together.

 - To ensure the safety and security of all in attendance:

 - Only faculty, staff, and graduates will be allowed on the floor of the coliseum.
 After the ceremony, please arrange to meet graduate(s) at an off-site location.